-No trip to La Jolla with kids is complete until you’ve visited at least a few of the most famous San Diego attractions.
+No trip to La Jolla with kids is complete until you’ve visited at least a few of the most famous San Diego attractions and theme parks that are located in other parts of San Diego.
 We have one of the best zoos in the world, and there are so many amazing children’s museums in San Diego — along with great museums for the entire family.
-If SeaWorld® San Diego and LEGOLAND® are on your itinerary, I can promise that your kids will have a blast.
+Here is a short list of favorites.

 - SeaWorld® San Diego

 - Fleet Science Center

 - Balboa Park (home to theNAT and other great museums)